Satiety value

-The Protein leverage hypothesis posits that human beings will prioritize the consumption of protein in food over other dietary components, and will eat until protein needs have been met, regardless of energy content, thus leading of over-consumption of foodstuffs when their protein content is low.
+The protein leverage hypothesis posits that human beings will prioritize the consumption of protein in food over other dietary components, and will eat until protein needs have been met, regardless of energy content, thus leading of over-consumption of foodstuffs when their protein content is low.

-Sugar-sweetened beverage showed lower satiety compared to isocaloric semi-skimmed milk.
+Sugar-sweetened beverages showed lower satiety compared to isocaloric semi-skimmed milk.

 Alcoholic beverages tend to have a lower satiety per calorie.

 Fruit juice with and without pulp was shown to result in lower satiety than comparable amounts of fruits.

-Further factors involved in determining the satiety of foods are covered in the expected satiety entry.